| Crates.io | monotree |

 $ cargo run --example basic

-$ cargo run --example advanced --features "db_rocksdb"
+$ cargo run -r --example advanced --all-features

-// Init a monotree instance:
+// Init a monotree instance with a database and hash function

 // Monotree::<DATABASE, HASHER>::new(DB_PATH)